The Bullet cluster at its best: weighing stars, gas and dark matter: Lensing Methodology

-For each image we find its rms (root-mean-square) value for its position in the image plane, given by $\rm rms =\sqrt{\frac{1}{n}\sum^{n}_{j=1} (X^{\rm j}_{\rm obs} - X^{\rm j})^2}$, where n is the number of images for the system, X is the position in the image plane and $X_{\rm obs}$ the observed position in the image plane.
-The overall rms is defined by summing and averaging over all the images for all the systems.
-A detailed overview of the \textsc{Lenstool} software can be found in \cite{Jullo:2007}.

-Thanks to the new parallelized version of \textsc{LENSTOOL} the optimization could be efficiently performed in the image plane similarly as done in \cite{Limousin:2011}.
+For each image, marginalising over the photometric redshift (if no spectroscopic redshift was known) we find its RMS (root-mean-square) value for its position in the image plane, given by $\rm RMS =\sqrt{\frac{1}{n}\sum^{n}_{j=1} (X^{\rm j}_{\rm obs} - X^{\rm j}_{model})^2}$, where n is the number of images for the system, X$_{\rm model}$ is the predicted by model position in the image plane and X$_{\rm obs}$ the observed position in the image plane (See Table \ref{tab-rms}).
+The overall RMS is defined by summing and averaging over all the images for all the systems.
+A detailed overview of the \textsc{LENSTOOL} software and discussion of parameters uncertainty can be found in \cite{Jullo:2007}.
+Thanks to the parallelized version of \textsc{LENSTOOL} the optimization could be efficiently performed in the image plane similarly as done in \cite{Limousin:2011}.